vgteam/vg/README.md

 - [ ] GFA input (efficient use requires bluntifying the graph, removing node-node overlaps), and probably default GFA output from vg view
 - [x] index metadata (to quickly check if we have kmer index of size >=N)
 - [ ] use divide-and-conquer for graph fragment concatenation during construction
-- [ ] simplify mapping by setting a maximum node size in construction
+- [x] simplify mapping by setting a maximum node size in construction
 - [ ] kmer falloff in global alignment (if we can't find hits at a kmer size of K, try K-n; enabled by the sorted nature of the index's key-value backend)
 - [ ] positional indexing for improved global mapping (can be done on graph constructed from VCF+fasta reference)
+- [x] index the kmers of large graphs in reasonable time (48 hours, 32 threads, 2500 samples in 1000 genomes phase 3)
 - [x] compression of serialization format
 - [ ] interface harmonization of in-memory (vg.cpp) and on-disk (index.cpp) graph representations
 - [ ] per-node, per-sample quality and count information on graph